FluxxField/bionic-reading.nvim/README.md

  - *NEW*: Uses [nvim-notify](https://github.com/rcarriga/nvim-notify) for notifications if available
  - *NEW*: Now prompts to highlight file if file type is not in your config
  - *NEW*: Can enable/disable prompting ^
+ - *NEW*: Added saccade_cadence to control how often words are highlighted

 ## TODO
 - [x] Add ability to toggle auto highlighting